 How to Embed Websites

 When you find a website you think you may want to reference again, simply copy the url.
-Then, in your binder (on the left there), right click on “Research” to get a pop-up menu -> Add -> Web Page.
-A window will pop up.
-You paste the url in there.
+Then, in your binder, right click on the “Research” folder to get a pop-up menu -> Add -> Web Page.

 Set Internal References

-You can also embed a link to the content in the line of your prose, for super fast reference.
+You can also embed a link in the line of your prose, for super fast reference.
 When you do, it will appear as an underlined bit of text (just like a website hyperlink) like this:

-The only trick here is that if you click on that link, the window will automatically open the reference in place of what you’re working on.
+The only trick here is that if you click on that link, the window will automatically open the website reference in place of what you’re working on.
 If you’re okay with that, then go forth.
-But if not, you can make one quick change to your preferences so that when you click it, you can either 1) get a little pop-up window with the embed content or 2) have your writing screen automatically split into two, displaying your reference material above or below your writing.
-Go to Preferences –> Navigation and find this section at the bottom:
+But if not, go to Preferences –> Behaviors -> Document Links to get this window.